The Most Balanced Rosetta Stone Review You'll Ever Read

 Although there are some affiliate links here there are no Rosetta Stone commission links in this article and no links to my own product.

-I should also add that this review will not cover the additional features of Version 4 TOTALe (games, mobile apps and the very inflexible, teacher-directed lessons).
-What really matters at the end of the day is whether or not the core product is effective or not.
+I should also add that this review has been updated to cover the latest version (from my original review of Version 3, not including the games, mobile apps and inflexible, teacher-directed lessons).
+What really matters at the end of the day is whether or not the core product is effective or not (and how much it’s changed over recent years).

 As always, you’re welcome to share your thoughts and experience in the comment section below! 🙂